 - Testing new payment and service delivery models

 - Evaluating results and advancing best practices

 - Engaging a broad range of stakeholders to develop additional models for testing

 New payment and service delivery models are developed by the Innovation Center in accordance with the requirements of section 1115A of the Social Security Act.
 During the development of models, the Innovation Center builds on the ideas received from stakeholders and consults with clinical and analytical experts, as well as with representatives of relevant Federal agencies.

 The Innovation Center solicits and selects organizations to participate in model tests through open, competitive processes.
 The process follows established protocols to ensure that it is fair and transparent, provides opportunities for potential partners to ask questions regarding the Innovation Center’s expectations, and relies on multi-stakeholder input to inform selection of the most qualified partners.
+Many factors are used in the selection of models (PDF) to be tested.
 The Innovation Center does not fund unsolicited proposals, but does use such ideas to inform model development.

 Congress has also assigned – both through the Affordable Care Act and previous legislation – a number of specific models to be implemented by CMS.

 Some of these models are designed to test improvements in care delivery and payment.
 Others are designed to confirm findings from previous tests to help monitor the effectiveness of Medicare, Medicaid, and CHIP.
 These activities are funded by specific statutory authorities and are conducted by the Innovation Center.
 The findings will inform possible changes in health care payment and policy, as well as the development and testing of new models when necessary or appropriate.